Internship Information for Students

 - Read the CJ 490 INTERNSHIP HANDBOOK carefully.
 Keep it for reference.

-- Complete the Internship Application packet and return the completed packet with an unofficial copy of transcript to the Criminal Justice Academic Advisor no later than two (2) weeks in advance of the internship semester.
+- Complete the Internship Application packet and return the completed packet no later than two (2) weeks in advance of the internship semester.
 Do not submit the application more than one semester/term before the internship.
+Online applications are preferred.

 - Deadlines are: